-During the Dance Around Our World dance workshop our choreographer will work with each class, giving them a chance to dance their way around the world.
+During the Dance Around Our World dance workshop our choreographer will work with each class, giving them a chance to dance their way through the different continents.
 The workshop includes dances from Europe, Africa, Asia and the Americas.

-The children will be inspired by the international dances and understand how different cultures across the world have each developed their own style of dance.
+The children will be inspired by the international dances and understand how different cultures across the world have developed their own style of dance.
 We use a range of techniques and music, and customise each session to suit the interests and age of the children.

-Each workshop concludes with a performance, when the children perform aspects of their work to themselves and to their teacher.
+Each workshop concludes with a performance moment, when the children perform aspects of their work to themselves and to their teacher.

 International dances included in the workshop:

 France - Can Can - a music hall dance traditionally performed by a row of chorus girls.
 Started in the working class ballrooms of paris in the 1830's and was a livelier version of the gallop, started as a dance for couples.
 Cancan means 'Tittle tattle' or 'scandal'.